The Canine Behavior

 10 CEU's Total (2 per session).

-Cost includes live sessions & access to recordings for 1 year.
+Cost includes access to recordings for 1 year.

 Each segment starts with a presentation of about 90 minutes, followed by a 15 minute “coffee break” and ends with a 45 minute Q/A session during which speakers will respond to questions posed by attendees of the live sessions.

-Whether you make the live sessions or not, you will be able to access a complete recording of each session for 1 year.
+You will be able to access the recordings of each session for 1 year.

 CEU credits will be provided at the end of series.
 You have the option of providing your CCPDT number during the ticket purchase.
 IAABC Certificates will be emailed upon request after the final session in the series.